g-now-zero/azure-ctf-guides/posts/ctf-azure-spot-instances-guide.md

 ⚠️ **Key Points to Remember**:
 - Spot VMs can be deallocated at any time - save your work often!
-- You'll save up to 60-90% on VM costs
+- Can save up to 60% on VM costs
 - Have a backup plan if your VM gets deallocated

 ## Troubleshooting Guide